-When it comes to power efficiency and moisture-locking performance, there are few better types of grill than infrared.
-Find the right one for you with our guide to the best infrared grills of this year.
+The truth is that when it comes to power efficiency and moisture-locking performance, there are few better types of cooker than infrared grills.

 Napoleon P500RSIBPSS-3 Prestige 500